-As of the date of this prospectus, we have not used hedging to protect our business against exchange rate fluctuations.
+To date, we have not used hedging to protect our business against exchange rate fluctuations.
 However, a significant increase in business activity in jurisdictions in which currencies other than the euro are used could lead to greater exposure to currency risk.
 In that case, we would consider implementing a suitable hedging policy for these risks.